Meettya/dendrite/README.md

 Dendrite was created on base of [JZ-Publish-Subscribe-jQuery-Plugin](https://github.com/joezimjs/JZ-Publish-Subscribe-jQuery-Plugin), plus have some unique methods like #publishAsync() and #subscribeGuarded().

 Dendrite build as CommonJS module, but actually it may be used in browser too.
-You need to resolve [underscore](http://underscorejs.org/) or [lodash](http://lodash.com/) dependency and get packed verson (see _test\_browser/js/dendrite.js_) or pack all you project with [clinch](https://github.com/Meettya/clinch).
-See test_browser folder for detail.
+You need to resolve [underscore](http://underscorejs.org/) or [lodash](http://lodash.com/) dependency and get packed verson (see _browser/dendrite.js_ or _browser/dendrite.js.min_ ) or pack all you project with [clinch](https://github.com/Meettya/clinch).

 ## Description: